Resources for Parents and Families

 - Do not say that you understand exactly what your son or daughter is going through.
 Even if a significant loved one of yours has died, one’s reaction to death is very individualized.

-- Do not give advice about what they should or shouldn’t be doing in his/her own grief process.
+- Do not give advice about what they should or shouldn’t be doing in their own grief process.

 - Do not encourage them to make major changes in their life, let the grief process take it’s course.